Back to Blog

 Why Coil Springs Are Vulnerable to Salt Damage

 Coil springs are exposed directly to road spray.
 Unlike some suspension components, they don't have protective covers.
 Salt-laden water saturates the spring's surface.
 The tight coils trap moisture.
 Rust develops in the crevices.
 Once corrosion starts, it progresses quickly.
 Vehicles in salt-heavy regions experience spring damage far faster than those in dry climates.
+For a real-world angle, The Danger of Worn Ball Joints: Why You Shouldn't Ignore That Clunk is worth reviewing.

 Signs of Salt-Damaged Springs